 4. Insufficient Inventory Insights

 One of the biggest challenges for businesses is planning and managing their inventory.
 The basic principle of inventory management works on demand and supply.
-And lack of insight on shoppers’ buying behavior and on “what’s trending” may impact your decision to stock trending items or get rid of excess inventory.
-Inaccurately labeled items limit your view to assortment planning and subsequent retailing decisions and marketing strategies.
+And lack of insight on shoppers’ buying behaviour and on “what’s trending” may impact your decision to stock trending items or get rid of excess inventory.
+Inaccurately labelled items limit your view to assortment planning and subsequent retailing decisions and marketing strategies.

 Automated Fashion Tagging Is The Answer For All Your Catalog Management Challenges

 Businesses are now leaning towards an automated approach to managing their product catalogs for customer-friendly user experience.